danielmconrad/juniper/README.md

   Actions:

-    create <project>    Create a new folder and init it as a juniper project.
+    create <project>    Create a new folder and init it as a juniper project init                Initalize project

-    init <project?>     Initalize project.

-    install             Install the dependencies of this project.
+    install             Install the dependencies of this project start               Start project
-                         * Create repos
-                         * Create nginx

-    start               Start project
-                         * Write nginx
-                         * Start apps
-                         * Start nginx

     stop                Stop project
-                         * Stop apps
-                         * Stop nginx

     restart             Restart project
-                        [stop, start]

-    destroy             Remove all settings, stop all services
+    remove              Remove all settings, stop all services update              Stop, update sites, and restart
-                         * Stop apps
-                         * Stop nginx
-                         * Remove repos
-                         * Remove nginx

   Options: